 Mansa’s Religion and Following & Largesse

 Under his rule, the Mali Empire followed the religion of Islam.
 Mansa himself was a devout Muslim, and his pilgrimage to Mecca gained him infamy throughout the region.
 The story of how Mansa attained the title of ruler or king is quite unusual.
 The former king, Abubakari Keita II, intended to cross the Atlantic Ocean to determine where it ends, if at all.

 Before embarking on this voyage, he ordered 2 thousand boats equipped for him and the men who would take on this journey.
 Yet another 1 thousand ships were loaded with victuals, water and supplies.
-The fleet set sail on their voyage but never returned, leaving Mansa to adopt his new position as ruler of the empire.
+The fleet set sail on their voyage but never returned, leaving Mansa to adopt his new position as the empire’s ruler.

-During the reign of Mansa Musa, the Mali Empire grew to significant proportions, and the kingdom is said to have stretched for 2000 miles which included parts of modern-day Niger, Guinea, Burkina Faso, Mali, Ivory Coast, Mauritania and Senegal.
+During the reign of Mansa Musa, the Mali Empire grew significantly.
+The kingdom is said to have stretched for 2000 miles, including parts of modern-day Niger, Guinea, Burkina Faso, Mali, Ivory Coast, Mauritania and Senegal.
 As you can imagine, the area was massive and only served towards growing his fortune.
 Experts and historians believe that during his reign, the empire owned nearly half the world’s gold at the time.

-He was able to amass such great wealth got based on the fact that whatever the kingdom owned, he owned.
-Having conquered important trading centres around him, he ensured that all goods and gold traded within his area of influence would ultimately become his.
+He was able to amass such great wealth because whatever the kingdom owned, he owned.
+Moreover, having conquered important trading centres around him, he ensured that all goods and gold traded within his area of influence would ultimately become his.

 The Actual Wealth Value in Today’s Modern World